 (c) the start date of the thesis, dissertation, research report, or project course has been approved to be different from the start date of the first or only such course.
 This does not apply to 90 or 120 credit thesis courses; or

-37. Applications for Carry Forward of Postgraduate Enrolment with exceptional personal circumstances are subject to approval by the Deputy Vice-Chancellor Students and Global Engagement (or delegate).
-No further tuition fees are due for the enrolment period in which Postgraduate Enrolment is carried forward.
+39. Applications for Carry Forward of Postgraduate Enrolment with exceptional personal circumstances are subject to approval by Academic Board (or its delegate).
+Students must have a current enrolment for the period in which they will submit but no further tuition fees are due for the enrolment period in which Postgraduate Enrolment is carried forward.
 An application fee is payable at the time that the application is made.
-An application will only be approved where the Deputy Vice-Chancellor Students and Global Engagement (or delegate) is satisfied the student has been making satisfactory progress.
+An application will only be approved where Academic Board (or its delegate) is satisfied the student has been making satisfactory progress.

 Enrolment of School Students